ch-stark/blog1506/acm/README2.md

 	replication_sync_state |
 	last_status_change     | 2022-10-26 02:22:34

-Notice that PgPool correctly reports the new primary and standby roles in the column pg_role but reports the wrong values in the role column.
+Notice that PgPool correctly reports the new primary and standby roles in the column pg_role but reports incorrect values in the role column.
 In practice this does not appear to matter as read/write queries are routed correctly.
 After restarting PgPool both sets of values will be correctly aligned.

 Some parting thoughts:

-* For a production environment we could add a third standby (on a separate cloud provider) or a witness node (on a HyperShift cluster) to establish quorum so as to avoid other possible split-brain scenarios and for strong fencinge.
-Doing so would move help us to achieve a RTO approaching zero.
+* For a production environment we could add a third standby (on a separate cloud provider) as part of a scale-out solution, or a witness node (on a HyperShift cluster) to establish quorum so as to avoid other possible split-brain scenarios and for strong fencinge.
+Doing so would help to achieve a lower RTO than the current solution.

 * We can make use of the fact that cloud providers located in the same region typically have a network latency of under 10 milliseconds.
-Thus our local PostgreSQL clusters can be configured for synchronous replication achieving a RPO of zero.
-This could be augmented with asynchronous replication to remote PostgreSQL clusters located in another region for disaster recovery purposes.
+Thus our local PostgreSQL clusters could be configured for synchronous replication which will enable a RPO of zero.
+This could be augmented with asynchronous replication to a remote set of PostgreSQL clusters located in other regions for disaster recovery purposes.

-* Deploy a global load-balancer that spans across multiple cluster ingress endpoints and is itself not dependent on the infrastructure of any of the underlying cloud providers.
+* Deploy a global load-balancer that spans multiple ingress endpoints and is itself not dependent on the infrastructure of any of the underlying cloud providers so as to avoid a share fate scenario.

 ## Conclusion

-In this blog we have shown how tools from the RHACM toolbox can be used together to build non-trivial solutions using a open hybrid cloud architecture, thereby achieving higher levels of availability and scalability.
-This in turn is underpinned by an extensible multi-tenant operating model allowing multiple teams to securely access, operate and deploy resources across clusters and clouds in a frictionless manner.
+In this blog and the previous blog we have shown how various tools from the RHACM toolbox can be used to build a non-trivial solution based on an open hybrid cloud architecture.
+The benefit of doing so is higher levels of availability and scalability, and independence from any specific cloud vendors APIs.